 Cranberry Roasted Butternut Persimmon Salad

-The Pro Tip: "You can serve this salad cold or at room temperature, but my personal favorite it to keep the greens and persimmons cold and have everything else warm," confesses recipe creator Tieghan of Half Baked Harvest.
-"It's oddly the perfect balance."
+Roasted butternut squash has an undeniably rich flavor that, when paired with maple syrup, cinnamon, ginger, and a dash of cayenne pepper, will become your go-to winter veggie.
+Tieghan suggests, "You can serve this salad cold or at room temperature, but my personal favorite it to keep the greens and persimmons cold and have everything else warm."

 Celery Pear and Hazelnut Salad